Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: HUMAN AGING

 2:18 "even on my bondslaves" Notice that there is no socioeconomic discrimination.
-Peter has added the term "prophesy" to Joel's prophecy.
+Peter has added the term "prophesy" to Joel's quote.
 It is not in the Masoretic Hebrew text or the Greek Septuagint, but it is implied from Acts 2:17.

 As Luke 24 (Acts 2:3,6,12,17,32,36,40,51) has several textual variants, so too, Acts (i.e., 2:11,18,37,44).
-These variants are often related to a shorter text found in MS D (Bezae from the 5th century) and in a few Old Latin versions (itd from the 5th century).
-Usually this western family of Greek manuscripts adds phrases, but in Luke/Acts it has the shorter readings.
-Most English translations include all the Alexandrian family of manuscripts' longer version.
+These variants are often related to a longer (19,983 words) text found in MS D (Bezae from the 5th century) and in a few Old Latin versions (itd from the 5th century).
+Usually this western family of Greek manuscripts adds phrases, but in Luke/Acts it has the same shorter readings.
+Most English translations include all the Alexandrian family of manuscripts' shorter version (18,401 words).

 See Introduction to Acts, "Opening Statements," E.